rails/rails/guides/source/action_view_helpers.md

 ### Dates

-These helpers help you to manipulate date and/or time elements into contextual human readable forms.
-It can also be used to create select/option tags for different kinds of dates and/or times elements as described in the [Action View Form Helpers Guide](form_helpers.html#using-date-and-time-form-helpers).
+These helpers facilitate the display of date and/or time elements as contextual human readable forms.
+They can also be used to create select/option tags to input different kinds of dates and/or times elements as described in the [Action View Form Helpers Guide](form_helpers.html#using-date-and-time-form-helpers).

 #### distance_of_time_in_words